bacoords/cb-custom-modules/readme.txt

 * Legend - Standard photo module but with a twist- hidden content is revealed on hover.
 * Link List - Create a list of files/links for users, displayed in rows with a custom icon and color scheme.
 * Button List - Create of list of files/links, displayed as buttons with a custom icon and color scheme.
+* Simple Events - Create a simple list of events with great responsive styling options and no need for an extensive plugin.

 For more information and module demos, visit [Crafty Beavers](https://www.cbcustommodules.com).